robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - factor around independent concepts instead

-^ One complaint with protocols is that it’s easy to end up with long, unwieldy lists of requirements that become a burden to every caller and implementor; every requirement must be implemented by each type implementing the protocol, after all.

-^ For example, have you ever written a class implementing every single method in `UITableViewDelegate`?
+^ Delegate protocols have a tendency to grow over time.
+For example, have you ever written a class implementing every single method in `UITableViewDelegate`?

-^ The API ref is broken into 9 sections, but my count it’s more like thirteen different responsibilities including display notifications, selection, editing, and layout—which strays dangerously near to a view responsibility—`UITableViewDataSource` territory.
+^ The API ref for `UITableViewDelegate` is broken into _9 sections_, but by my count it’s more like thirteen different responsibilities including display notifications, selection, editing, and layout—which strays dangerously near to a view responsibility—`UITableViewDataSource` territory.

-^ Not only is `UITableViewDelegate` massive, it’s almost inextricably intertwined with `UITableViewDataSource`.
-Have you ever written a class conforming to `UITableViewDelegate` _or_ `UITableViewDataSource`, but not _both_?
+^ And on that note, not only is `UITableViewDelegate` massive, it’s almost inextricably intertwined with `UITableViewDataSource`.
+How many people have ever written a class conforming to either `UITableViewDelegate` _or_ `UITableViewDataSource`, but not _both_?

 ^ Just like with classes, this is a hint that these protocols have too many responsibilities and that they haven’t been divided in the right places.
 Again just like with classes, we should factor independent concerns out into a separate protocol.